adinamatei/myWorkJS/README.md

 This repository contains some of my practice with JavaScript.
 In JS-Exercises folder I've made some altgorithmic challenges from freecodecamp.com and projecteuler.net.
-The JS-CNP folder contains a JavaScript problem, that verify if a SSN(CNP) is valid, based on user's birthdate.
+The JS-CNP folder contains a JavaScript problem, that verify if a SSN(CNP) is valid, based on user's birth date.

-# Object Oriented Programing in JavaScript
+# Object Oriented Programming in JavaScript

-To better understand Object Oriented Programing in JavaScript, I have experimented with the most important concepts.
+To better understand Object Oriented Programming in JavaScript, I have experimented with the most important concepts.
 Here are a few examples:

 *Private and Public Properties and Methods

-The private propertie (privateName) and method (privateMethod) are available only inside the Employee() constructor, and the public properties (age) and methods (setName() and getName()), are available both inside and outside the Employee() constructor.
+The private properties (privateName) and method (privateMethod) are available only inside the Employee() constructor, and the public properties (age) and methods (setName() and getName()), are available both inside and outside the Employee() constructor.

 ```javascript
 var Employee = function(name, age) {